vmstio/docs/content/rules/process.md

 ### Set Content Sensitive

-Set content Sensitive could be useful for posts that should probably have a content warning but were not initially set (NSFW type materials, or other things that may be offensive to other members.)
+Set content Sensitive could be useful for posts that should probably have a content warning but were not initially set (NSFW type materials, or other things that may be offensive to other members).

 Warnings can be sent in addition to taking this action.

 ### Freeze User

 Freezing a local user prevents a user from posting with their account but does not hide or delete any previous posts.
-Useful for folks who need a time out, although there’s currently not a time based mechanism for enforcement.
+Useful for folks who need a time out, although there’s currently not a time-based mechanism for enforcement.

 Freezing a user does not prevent them from exporting their data and moving to another server.
-This is preferable for long term user removal, where the content does not need to be removed but the user is no longer compatible with the vmst.io community.
+This is preferable for long-term user removal, where the content does not need to be removed but the user is no longer compatible with the vmst.io community.

 ### Limit User

 Limit user prevents the user from being able to post with public visibility, meaning anything they do in the future is hidden from anyone who’s not already following.

 This is useful for federated users, to limit their access to vmst.io members through direct interaction or the federated timeline.
-It's use against vmst.io members directly is not generally effective.
+Its use against vmst.io members directly is not generally effective.

 ### Suspend User